 Request for capitulation

-US policy against Iran is not - as initially hoped - the implementation of Trump's "artinfo-icon of the deal", which, through calculated brinksmanship, aims to get more leverage for a better agreement.
-The US administration is not looking for a better deal; if it was, Secretary of State Mike Pompeo would have not laid out 12 preconditions for Tehraninfo-icon that resemble a request more for capitulation than for negotiation.
+US policy against Iran is not - as initially hoped - the implementation of Trump's "art of the deal", which, through calculated brinksmanship, aims to get more leverage for a better agreement.
+The US administration is not looking for a better deal; if it was, Secretary of State Mike Pompeo would have not laid out 12 preconditions for Tehran that resemble a request more for capitulation than for negotiation.

-Despite the intentions of the two countries' leaders, the situation may be approaching a point of no return
+Despite the intentions of the two countries' leaders, the situation may be approaching a point of no return.

 This objective has been systematically and relentlessly promoted by Israeli Prime Minister Benjamin Netanyahu, whose re-election is another piece of this worrisome puzzle.
 If he is not jailed, Netanyahu will continue reinforcing this strategy.
 His dream is to ultimately eliminate threats anywhere in the region, and to fulfill this, he is ready to alter the democratic nature of his own country.